 Installing fire doors isn’t something many of us will have done before.
-Fire doors aren’t necessary for all property types and development projects – but when they are, it’s crucial to know as much about them as possible.
+Fire doors aren’t necessary for all property types and development projects, but it’s crucial to know what they are and when to use them.

-Fire doors are special doors designed and built to slow the spread of both fire and smoke.
+Fire doors are specially designed and built to slow the spread of fire and smoke.
 They help give people more time to evacuate any property when a fire does take hold.
 When installed and located correctly, fire doors can also help contain a fire in one area of a building.

 There are four main types of fire doors available in the UK: